6 November 2018

 Hurry up and wait applies often in this business and again, we are used to it…the welders only arrived around 10h30.
 This site again is on a game farm and we are once again blessed to see Eland and other bucks as well as White hartebeest which is very rare.
 Birds abound… some beautiful flappe.
 (Afrikaans)

 We are staying at The Pers Kombers which are not found on the internet.

 Rykie (0823383507) does not advertise and have guests only by word of mouth.
 It is situated on a farm with cows sleeping in front of our room.
 A very relaxed feel with birdsong all day long.
 Just as I like it.

 Hard to believe it is the 23rd of November already.
-It was awesome to have these few days of settling into a home environment…especially on this farm, The Pers Kombers.
+It was awesome to have these few days of settling into a home environment… especially on this farm, The Pers Kombers.
 We receive delicious meals at night and have lunch boxes with sandwiches and something special made with care for the next day.
-I am feeling quite spoiled with not having to make our own meals.
+I am feeling quite spoiled by not having to make our own meals.

 This morning I repacked my leather bag – which I made myself – as light as possible for a visit to Cape Town.
-Sunday, I shall leave by airplane from Johannesburg to look after my four year old Alexia while Mommy (my daughter, Maryna) go to hospital to fetch a brand new baby brother.
+Sunday, I shall leave by aeroplane from Johannesburg to look after my four-year-old Alexia while Mommy (my daughter, Maryna) go to the hospital to fetch a brand new baby brother.
 Superblessed indeed…

 We have forever been curious about the town Dullstroom as we are always just shooting pass off to another site with workmen and trailer.

-Superblessed with so much travelling and seeiing our beautiful country!
+Superblessed with so much travelling and seeing our beautiful country!